-The consolidated financial statements comprise the financial statements of the Group and its subsidiaries as at 31 July 2021 with comparative figures as at 31 July 2020 for the income statement and the cash flow statement and as at 31 October 2020 for the balance sheet.
+The consolidated financial statements comprise the financial statements of the Group and its subsidiaries as at 31 October 2021 with comparative figures as at 31 October 2020 for the income statement and the cash flow statement and as at 31 October 2020 for the balance sheet.
 Subsidiaries are all entities over which the Group has control.
+The comparative "Year-to-Date" figures for the income statement and the cash-flow-statement comprise the time period from 1.
+January 2020 to 31 October 2020 (short-fiscal-year).
 Subsidiaries are consolidated from the date of acquisition, being the date on which the Group obtains control, and continue to be consolidated until the date when such control ceases.
 Control is achieved when the Group is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.